TALSAGI1/k8s_project/README.md

 Service: Exposes the application using a stable internal IP address and a NodePort, allowing for external access to the application.

-Getting Started 🛠️
-To run this project, follow these steps:

-Build the Docker Image:

-Bash

-docker build -t my-app:latest .
-Deploy to Kubernetes:

-Bash

-kubectl apply -f full-app.yaml
-Verify the Deployment:
-Check that all objects are running in the correct namespace:

-Bash

-kubectl get all -n dev-project
-Access the Application:
-Find the Minikube IP address and the assigned NodePort for your service:

-Bash

-minikube ip
-kubectl get service my-app-service -n dev-project Then, navigate to your browser and enter the following address: http://[minikube-ip]:[nodeport]